geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Who now received the honours long denied

-To all his pomp of power and regal pride ;* 230
+To all his pomp of power and regal pride;* 230

 The veterans that his Sire to victory led,